er2/paraprogramming/README.md

 By creating something of a brand, I also hope this will encourage developers of relevant tools to embrace paraprogramming principles, most often by teaching their tools to output and accept structured data.

-### Desiderata

-Here is a list of things that ought to exist in a paraprogramming friendly world

-* rss to jsonfeed command line tool
-* graphql wrapper for sqlite
-* sqlite-like json database
-* sqlite-like xml database
-* browsers generate better css selectors, specifically for ld+json
-* supabase don't lowercase table names
-* nushell accept string for into sqlite